-This session will start with a light-hearted introduction to Tynker and the Pac Man game.
-Students will learn about basic game design and fundamental theory of developing a game, in addition to having the opportunity to unleash their creativity as they create their own sounds, obstacles, coins, score system and levels for their game!
+This session will start with a light-hearted introduction to Tynker and the famous Flappy Bird game.
+The game is a side-scroller where the player controls a bird, attempting to fly between columns of green pipes without hitting them.
+Students will learn about basic game design and fundamental theory of a side scroller, endless runner game, in addition to having the opportunity to unleash their creativity as they create their own sounds, obstacles, coins, score system and levels for their game!

-Moreover, students will focus on their main character – Pac Man.
-As they grasp the concepts of gravity, random, loops, and variables, students will code to make Pac Man interact with the game environment such as the enemy, coins, obstacles etc. Feedback of the game (i.e events/triggers to end the game and sound effects) and variables will also be introduced in this session.
-Concept of variables must be grasped well in this lesson for the students to be able to add in more ideas to the game in the following day.
+Moreover, students will focus on their main character – Flappy Bird.
+As they grasp the concepts of gravity, random, loops, and variables, students will code to make Flappy Bird interact with the game environment such as the enemy, coins, obstacles etc.

-This session allows students to dive deeper into the concept of variables required for the Pac Man game, as well as create their scoreboard and collectables to mimic the popular arcade game.
-To increase the individuality of their games, students can groom their creativity knowledge once more and place where they want their characters to be, coupled with animations and sound effects.
+This session allows students to dive deeper into the concept of variables required for the endless runner game.
+Using this concept, they can make obstacles (i.e. green pipes) to appear at random timings forever until Flappy Bird collides with them.
+To increase the individuality of their games, students can groom their creativity knowledge once more and make the obstacles appear at random places, coupled with animations and sound effects.
 The programming concepts taught in the previous lesson will also be recapped.

 Final Touch-up and Presentation